 Showing up on any of these lists normally means automatically being removed from consideration for employment.

-How long does a background check take for healthcare in AZ?
+What is the background check turnaround time for healthcare in AZ?
 Many factors can contribute, but generally, the process is approximately 2 weeks.

 Arizona Child Care Background Check